-Anglo-Saxon tribes ruled over Britain.
+The origins of the Keal name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Keal was originally derived from a family having lived in Keele, a village and civil parish in northern Staffordshire, or in East Keal or West Keal in Lincolnshire.
 The surname Keal belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Keal family

 The surname Keal was first found in Lincolnshire where early records reveal that Robert de Kele was listed there in the Hundredorum Rolls of 1273.
 The same rolls list William de Kele in the same shire.

 As far as the origin of the place name Keele is concerned, we must look to the village and parish in Staffordshire where the name was derived from the Old English words "cy" + "hyll," and literally meant "hill where cows graze."
 The first listing of the place name was found in 1169 when is was listed as Kiel.

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Keele Hall is a 19th-century mansion house at Keele, Staffordshire and the eponym of Keele University, officially known as the University of Keele, a public research university near Newcastle-under-Lyme, Staffordshire.
+Keele Hall is a 19th-century mansion house at Keele, Staffordshire and the eponym of Keele University, officially known as the University of Keele, a public research university near Newcastle-under-Lyme, Staffordshire.

 Early History of the Keal family

-Another 93 words (7 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Keal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keal research.
+Another 47 words (3 lines of text) covering the years 1562, 1671, 1721, 1671, 1673, 1719, 1703 and 1719 are included under the topic Early Keal History in all our PDF Extended History products and printed products wherever possible.

 Keal Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Keal include Keele, Keel, Keal, Keale and others.

 Early Notables of the Keal family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Keal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Keal Notables in all our PDF Extended History products and printed products wherever possible.